 “Finally, be a connector, and facilitate introductions to other people that you believe someone may find interesting to meet.”

-If the idea of hanging out with someone you don’t know that well still seems daunting, start by reaching out to people you’ve already talked to, with this next networking tip…
+If the idea of hanging out with someone you don’t know that well - or introducing yourself to someone brand new - still seems daunting, start by reaching out to people you’ve already talked to, with this next networking tip…

 Networking tips: Reconnect with your “old” friends

 King tells Harvard Business Review that she’s been using Fridays to send a message to two or three acquaintances she’s lost touch with; a simple “hi” or “how are you?” to reconnect.